 This scarcity tends to make BTC more valuable for a time.
 But, of course, the price of BTC does not exist in a vacuum, and the rest of the economic climate, the stock market, consumer demand for BTC and consumer confidence surrounding investing all have an effect on BTC prices.

 Is Halving Good for Bitcoin?

 In general, the answer to the question, “Is halving good for Bitcoin?” is a resounding “yes.”
-And while it may be more challenging for miners to acquire bitcoin after a halving event, this scarcity often makes the BTC they already hold more valuable.
+While it may be more challenging for miners to acquire bitcoin after a halving event, this scarcity often makes the BTC they already hold more valuable.

-In 2020, the price of bitcoin rose by 40% and increased by 85% from its historic low just prior to the halving event.
-However, this event was clouded by a down economy and economic fears sparked by the coronavirus pandemic.
+In 2020, the price of bitcoin rose by 40%, up 85% from its historic low just prior to the halving event.
+However, this event was clouded by a down economy and economic fears sparked by the COVID-19 pandemic.
 The year 2020 will always require a footnote for statistical data.

 Nevertheless, the halving events in November 2012 and July 2016 also drove the price of bitcoin up, ultimately.
 “This deflationary event has historically signaled the start of bitcoin’s most dramatic bull runs over a period of several years, although not before a brief sell-off,” Reuters reported.

 Between 2012 and 2014, BTC rose by 10,000%, according to Reuters.
 In mid-2016 through the end of 2017, it increased by roughly 2,500%.

 Bitcoin Halving and Value Increases: There’s More to the Story